openvcash/vcash-website/content/docs/RPC/GetNewAddress.md

 # GetNewAddress
 The `getnewaddress` RPC returns a new Vcash address for receiving payments.
-Specifying an account will ensure that received payments are credited to it.
+Specifying an account will assign the new address to it.

 ## Parameter
 Name    | Type            | Presence | Description